meteor/meteor/content/accounts.md

 If you want to access the custom data you've added to the `Meteor.users` collection in your UI, you'll need to publish it to the client.
 Mostly, you can just follow the advice in the [Data Loading](data-loading.html#publications) and [Security](security.html#publications) articles.

-The most important thing to keep in mind that user documents are certain to contain secret data about users.
+The most important thing to keep in mind is that user documents are certain to contain private data about your users.
 In particular, the user document includes hashed password data and access keys for external APIs.
 This means it's critically important to [filter the fields](http://guide.meteor.com/security.html#fields) of the user document that you send to any client.

 Note that in Meteor's publication and subscription system, it's totally fine to publish the same document multiple times with different fields - they will get merged internally and the client will see a consistent document with all of the fields together.
 So if you just added one custom field, you should just write a publication with that one field.
 Let's look at an example of how we might publish the `initials` field from above: